johnkhub/Core/API/Lookups.md

 ### `POST /lookups/kv/{code}?k="..."&v="..."&description="..."` (NOT IMPLEMENTED)
-Adds a lookup value to the kb table with the specified code.
+Upserts a lookup value to the kv table with the specified code.

 Accepts: *Nothing*